 The 2015/16 Edinburgh Vis Moot Team

 The team was comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
-See further information at 2015/16 team.
+More information can be found here.

 Members of the 2015/16 team were: